Koredotcom/docs/docs/xo/usecases/digital-forms.md

 8. You can **Test** the panel.
 9. Follow the steps provided [here](https://developer.kore.ai/docs/bots/sdks/kore-ai-widget-sdk-tutorial/) to publish and host the panels.

-> **Note**: While a Digital Form is used to define multiple Widgets and also add to multiple panels, it will be associated with a single Dialog Task across all Widgets and Panels.
+> **<p style="color:#1338BE">NOTE</p>** While a Digital Form is used to define multiple Widgets and also add to multiple panels, it will be associated with a single Dialog Task across all Widgets and Panels.

 ![invoke form in widget](./images/invoke-form-in-widget.png "invoke form in widget")